juliankuyumcu/digits-classification-nn/README.md

 This project primarily uses a Convolutional Neural Network to identify handwritten digits, trained on Tensorflow's MNIST dataset and additionally tested with original images.

-The model has been converted to a web format with TensorflowJS and can be used here: [weblink]
+The model has been converted to a web format with TensorflowJS and can be used here: [https://juliankuyumcu.github.io/digits-classification-nn/site/](https://juliankuyumcu.github.io/digits-classification-nn/site/)

 ### Architecture